coffee makers icon

 Handpresso Wild Hybrid: review product image

 In terms of pure coffee quality for the price, we prefer the Wacaco Nanopresso.
-But it’s slightly more complex to use and more difficult to clean, especially as it needs 6 monthly deep clean.
+But it’s slightly more complex to use and more difficult to clean, especially as it needs a 6 monthly deep clean.

-If ease of use and cleaning are your main priorities when looking for a good espresso on the go, then the Handpresso Wild Hybrid will serve you very well.
+So if ease of use and cleaning are your main priorities when looking for a good espresso on the go, then the Handpresso Wild Hybrid will serve you very well.

 Pros

-• Portable
+• Portable & durable

 • Easy to clean